alphagov/transformation-dashboard/_posts/2000-01-02-apprenticeships.markdown

 status-alpha:
   - copy        : "Completed: Supplier selection for alpha phase --- Dec 2013"
     complete    : true
-  - copy        : "Completed: Alpha build --- Feb to Apr 2014"
+  - copy        : "Completed: Start alpha build --- Feb 2014"
     complete    : true
+  - copy        : "Completed: Finish alpha build --- Apr 2014"
+    complete    : true
 status-beta:
-  - copy        : "Completed: Start beta development --- May 2014"
+  - copy        : "Completed: Start beta development of candidate service --- May 2014"
     complete    : true
+  - copy        : "Start beta development of employer service --- Jul to Sep 2014" complete    : false
-  - copy        : "Public beta release --- Oct to Dec 2014"
+  - copy        : "Release public beta development of candidate service --- Oct to Dec 2014" complete    : false
+  - copy        : "Release private beta development of employer service --- Jan to Mar 2015" complete    : false
-    complete    : false
+  - copy        : "Release public beta of employer service --- Jan to Mar 2015" complete    : false

 status-live:
   - copy        : "Service goes live --- Jan to Mar 2015"
     complete    : false

 successes: |
   - Passed alpha to beta [Digital by Default Service Standard](/service-manual/digital-by-default) assessment
+  - The scope of the public beta of the candidate service has been defined
+  - Several permanent digital delivery team members have been appointed and are being introduced into the exemplar team

 challenges: |
-  - The Skills Funding Agency restructure is creating challenges; responsibilities are changing frequently, meaning the project team is sometimes unclear on how issues will be resolved
-  - A potential code freeze on the legacy service may affect iterative development of the new service
+  - The scope of the service to be delivered for candidates, employers and training providers is ambitious and not all service functionality will be delivered before programme end
+  - The public beta of the candidate service is dependent on changes to the legacy system API managed by a third party supplier

 next-steps: |
-  - Continue beta development
-  - Clarify the minimum viable service to be developed and create a schedule for that work
+  - Complete development of features for the public beta of the candidate service
+  - Test that changes to the legacy service work as intended
+  - Continue selection and appointment of permanent digital delivery team members

 videos:
   - url   : https://www.youtube.com/watch?v=hnA5WPKM1VY
     caption : Watch a short description of the exemplar, filmed December 2013

+digital-inclusion: |
+  GDS has mapped the exemplars against the [digital inclusion scale](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/government-digital-inclusion-strategy#measuring-digital-exclusion) to help show where these services may be difficult for some people to use.
+[See the rating for Apprenticeship applications](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/exemplar-services-and-identity-assurance-how-complex-they-are#apprenticeship-applications).

 ---